Essays

 Then return to the fault line that is most real in your life.

 Once the worldview is clear, the next move is not to collect more ideas at random.
-It is to press the framework back into the pressure point that is actually weakening you now: body, livelihood, or trust.
+It is to press the framework back into the pressure point that is actually weakening you now: mind, body, method, livelihood, or trust.

 Body